 Throughout her experience at Education Week, Wrigley has noticed smaller, unplanned themes take shape among presenters that apply to the current times.
 These smaller themes take similar forms from year to year that always resonate in the hearts of attendants.

 With each new year, attendees have the opportunity to learn from experts and inspiring individuals that keep the program dynamic.
-What many forget about these experts is that they are going through the same challenges as everyone else and that, coupled with their expertise, provides life-changing insight.
+What many forget about these experts, however, is that they are going through the same challenges as everyone else and which ultimately helps provide life-changing insight.

 “When they’ve gone through real trauma in their life, you see a new level of spirituality that they’ve attained,” Olsen said.